How a release moves through Paperstick

 What you see after you sign in

-Illustration—not a live screen capture.
+Illustration.
+Not a live screen capture.

-The flow in three steps
+The flow, three steps

 New changelog